bimalka98/Hardware-Description-Languages/README.md

 * R --> goes with Normal path (Q)
 * S --> goes with complement path (Q')
 * If S and R both 0; State will be preserved.
-* If Set is 1; state will be set to 1.
+* If Set is 1; the state will be set to 1.
-* If reset is 1; state will be set to 0.
+* If reset is 1; the state will be set to 0.
 * There is no both S and R are 1 state.
 It is an invalid input.

 * Consider only the Q when defining the Truth table.
 Because Q' is always the complement of the Q.
 ```
-Truth table for SR latch
+The truth table for SR latch
 S R Q_n   Q_n+1

 -- First Consider the normal path to take the Q_n+1